scotnewbury/portfolio-original/README.md

 Written using React and Node.js, utilizing a PostgreSQL database and the Clarifai image recognition API.

-## Monster Mob!
+## Monster Mob

 A 'directory listing' of monsters with contact information.

 Written using React and pulls information JSONPlaceholder API and Robohash.org.